lwf/bosun-monitor.github.io/configuration.md

 Change the NaN value during binary operations (when joining two queries) of unknown groups to the scalar.
 This is useful to prevent unknown group and other errors from bubbling up.

+#### dropna(series)

+Remove any NaN or Inf values from a series.
+Will error if this operation results in an empty series.

 ## Operators

 The standard math (`+`, `-`, `*`, `/`), relational (`<`, `>`, `==`, `!=`, `>=`, `<=`), logical (`&&`, `||`), and unary(`!`, `-`) operators are supported.
 The binary operators require one side to be a scalar.
 Arrays will have the operator applied to each element.
 Examples: